christopher-gomez/NBARosters/README.md

 * [ :white_check_mark:] Write a test or two for your code.
 * [ :white_check_mark:] Add a lint file and make sure your code is linted.
 * [ :white_check_mark:] Add CD/CI to your project to auto-deploy it
-* [ ] Edit this ReadMe with new suggestions for how to improve this code test

-## Closing Thoughts

-Every developer on our team has completed this code challenge or the [platform code challenge](https://github.com/ultamatt/linuxtest), so show us what you can do!
-We're excited to see what kind of contributions you could make to our team.